fjossinet/RNArtistCore/README.md

 }
 ```

-## On your computer without any preconfigured environment
+## Use RNArtistCore on your computer without any preconfigured environment

 You will have to compile and package the RNArtistCore library with Java tools.
 You will need to have the build tool [Maven](https://maven.apache.org) and a [Java distribution](https://www.oracle.com/java/technologies/javase-downloads.html) installed on your computer (type the commands ```mvn``` and ```java``` from a command line to check).